 So ideally, if your circumstances allow for it, you’ll want to have a room in the house that is dedicated to your office.

-As much as it might sound cool to take your laptop and work from the couch, on the balcony, or in the backyard – none of those places allow you to be fully productive for long stretches of time.
-This is especially true if you work in the creative field (like myself) and need multiple displays or a good set of speakers.
+However, you can't be productive for long stretches of time in any of those places.
+This is especially true if you work in the creative field and need multiple displays or a good set of speakers.

 In addition, by having a closed space you get the extra level of quiet that allows you to stay focused.